• Skip to main content

 April 28, 2021

-On April 5, 2021, DESI turned to the second and final phase of its Survey Validation (SV) work, the so-called “1% survey”.
-Whereas the first phase of SV was aimed at getting long and definitive observations of a broad superset of the planned spectroscopic targets, the 1% survey aims to demonstrate that we can operate the facility in a model closely matched to that planned for the 5-year survey.
+On April 5, 2021, DESI turned to the final phase of its Survey Validation (SV) work, the so-called “One-Percent Survey”.
+Whereas the first phase of SV was aimed at getting long and definitive observations of a broad superset of the planned spectroscopic targets, the One-Percent Survey aims to demonstrate that we can operate the facility in a model closely matched to that planned for the 5-year survey.

 The 1% survey is being conducted with target selection similar to what is planned for the main survey and with exposure times only mildly longer.
 Importantly, we aim to observe each region of sky more times than in the main survey so that we achieve a higher fiber-assignment completeness, the fraction of targets that are assigned a fiber.